-Now that school’s back in session for some students and approaching near for others, it’s important to be prepared in order for your child to have a successful school year.
+Since the new school year is approaching near for most students, it’s important to be prepared in order for your child to have a successful school year.
 For students with celiac disease, this can be an added stress when facing a new school year.
 Many parents prepare their gluten free children by packing their lunch, educating them on the importance of avoiding gluten and speaking with their teachers.
 However, sometimes this just isn’t enough.

 Some of you may know that professionally I’m a Behavior Analyst and my primary area of focus is autism, however my background is education and I have a Master’s degree in School Counseling, so 504 Plans are something I personally have experience with.